appellj/nuntius-bot/README.md

   system: '\Nuntius\Entity\System'
 ```

-You could implement a methods relate to the entity in the matching class but you
+You could implement methods relate to the entity in the matching class but you
 will see that the basic methods are enough.

 ### Add an entry